zagyar/vagrant-xubuntu-dev-box/README.md

 For Proxy Support:

-* [Vagrant Proxy Plugin]().
-This plugin is needed if the box is spinned up behind proxy.
+* [Vagrant Proxy Plugin](https://github.com/tmatilai/vagrant-proxyconf).
+This plugin is necessary whenever you are behind a proxy.

-To install the vagrant proxy plugin run this command:
+Install the vagrant proxy plugin, run this command:

 	vagrant plugin install vagrant-proxyconf